personal finance | may 8, 2024

 Building Your College Savings to 50% of the Cost

-(Fig. 3) Setting aside $250 per month for your child’s college education from birth through college graduation may generate enough savings ($119,000) to help cover 50% of the $238,000 future cost of four years of public college.
+(Fig. 3) Setting aside $260 per month for your child’s college education from birth through college graduation may generate enough savings ($124,000) to help cover 50% of the $249,000 future cost of four years of public college.

-Hypothetical returns from investing $250/month towards a child’s education from birth through college graduation
+Hypothetical returns from investing $250/month towards a child’s education from birth through college graduation.

-This hypothetical example assumes $250 contributions starting at birth and continuing through 4 years of college.
-Assumptions include a $23,000 published cost in today’s dollars of 1 year of public college, 18 years until college with college costs increasing at 5% per year, and a 6% average annual return on investments.
+This hypothetical example assumes $260 contributions starting at birth and continuing through 4 years of college.
+Assumptions include a $24,000 published cost in today’s dollars of 1 year of public college, 18 years until college with college costs increasing at 5% per year, and a 6% average annual return on investments.
 This example does not predict or project the performance of any investment.

 Make adjustments and refinements to your savings plan as you gain a better sense of what college might cost for you and your student.
 For instance, have college costs changed since you established your original plan?
 Are you able to save more now that you are further along in your career or once an older child has graduated?
 Does it look like you are earning more than the threshold for need-based aid?
 These and other assumptions may lead to adjustments in your savings amount as your child approaches college age.

 T. Rowe Price recommends that parents revisit their savings plan and check their progress at each school transition, namely the start of elementary school, middle school, and high school.
-You can revisit the College Savings Planner as many times as you need to ensure your savings strategy remains on track.

 As college approaches, use the most up-to-date cost information and a short list of potential colleges to determine whether you have saved enough.
 If your savings fall short, look for opportunities to boost your 529 contributions in the final years before college.
 While you do not want to compromise your retirement savings strategy, you may be able to divert more of your budget toward college savings during these critical years, including any new money such as raises, bonuses, tax refunds, or inheritances.